Deeply Unsupervised Patch Re-Identification for Pre-training Object Detectors: Conclusion

 \section{Conclusion}

-This paper presents a pretext task named patch Re-ID to pre-train representations in a deeply unsupervised style for object detectors.
-Our method can capture more spatial information and outperforms other unsupervised models and even the supervised counterpart when transferred to object detection.
-Moreover, our method is robust to various pre-training dataset, object detectors, finetuning time, and limited annotations.
-We hope our simple yet effective method could serve as a baseline of pre-training representations for object detection without labels.
+This paper presents an unsupervised visual representation learning method, named DUPR, to bridge the gap between the unsupervised pre-training and downstream object detection tasks.
+Different from the previous methods that only learn discriminative \textit{image-level} representations in the final layer, our method learns discriminative \textit{region-level} multi-level representations.
+Therefore, our method outperforms other unsupervised models and even the supervised counterpart when transferred to downstream tasks related to object detection.
+Moreover, our method is robust to various object detectors, fine-tuning iterations.
+We hope our simple yet effective method could serve as a baseline of unsupervised pre-training for object detection tasks.